* Euro hits 23-month high vs dollar, dips after German PMI

 * Graphic: World FX rates in 2017 http://tmsnrt.rs/2egbfVh

-The euro has risen in recent weeks on expectations the European Central Bank will before long begin to scale back its bond-buying monetary stimulus scheme.
+The euro has risen in recent weeks on expectations the European Central Bank will begin to scale back its bond-buying monetary stimulus scheme before long.

-On Friday, the day after an ECB policy meeting, four sources with direct knowledge of the discussions said policymakers saw October as the most likely date to decide whether to claw back stimulus.
+On Friday, the day after an ECB policy meeting, four sources with direct knowledge of the discussions said policymakers saw October as the most likely date to decide on this.

-European shares fell on Monday.
-The exporter-dominated German DAX index dropped 0.2 percent.
-The pan-European STOXX 600 index was down 0.1 percent, after falling 1 percent on Friday as the strong euro weighed on earnings.
+European shares fell on Monday, with the exporter-dominated German DAX index dropping 0.5 percent, slightly underperforming the pan-European STOXX 600 index, which lost 0.4 percent.
+The STOXX index dropped 1 percent on Friday as the strong euro weighed on earnings.

 German government bond yields edged lower after euro zone business activity data also came in below forecasts.

 The 10-year yield - the benchmark for euro zone borrowing costs - fell to 0.49 percent, down 0.4 basis points and its lowest in more than a week.
-Yields fell on Friday as the strong euro led investors to question the timing of when the ECB would begin to withdraw its stimulus.
+It later nudged back up to 0.5 percent.

 'PATH OF LEAST RESISTANCE'

-"A weaker dollar seems to be the path of least resistance given the soft data coming out of the U.S. and the political uncertainty," said Michael Hewson, chief markets strategist at CMC Capital Markets in London.
+"A weaker dollar seems to be the path of least resistance given the soft data coming out of the U.S. and the political uncertainty," Michael Hewson, chief markets strategist at CMC Capital Markets in London, said.

 Speculative investors turned negative on the dollar last week for the first time in more than a year, data from the Commodity Futures Trading Commission showed on Friday.

-Earlier, MSCI's broadest index of Asia-Pacific shares outside Japan reversed earlier losses to edge up 0.3 percent.
+On Monday, MSCI's broadest index of Asia-Pacific shares outside Japan reversed losses to edge up 0.3 percent.

 But Japan's Nikkei dropped 0.6 percent, pressured by a stronger yen.
 Australian shares retreated 0.7 percent and South Korea's KOSPI edged down 0.1 percent.